-Body language plays a significant role in conveying leadership presence, because it sends a clear message, even when you aren’t speaking.
+Body language is significant in conveying leadership presence because it sends a clear message, even when you aren’t speaking.

 If there is one simple thing you can do to enhance your impact as a leader and persuade others to see things as you see them, it’s sustained, meaningful eye contact with your audience.
 This builds trust and provides your audience with a sense of involvement.

 Try to find the balance between open and closed body language.
 A power pose may signal confidence and status, but it could also display arrogance at times.
-On the other hand, leaders who keep their head down or are too closed off, may be viewed as weak or doubtful.
+On the other hand, leaders who keep their heads down or are too closed off may be viewed as weak or doubtful.

 True leadership is evident through an individual’s behavior both on and off stage.
 When you have a leadership presence, it becomes a central part of your reputation.
-It’s seen in the way you treat individual team members when no one else is looking.
-It’s seen in your willingness to help others, and whether you use your position to provide mentorship and support, or if you trample on others to get to the top.
+It’s seen in how you treat individual team members when no one else is looking.
+It’s seen in your willingness to help others, whether you use your position to provide mentorship and support or if you trample on others to get to the top.
 People get tired of inconsistent leaders who change to benefit their self-interests.
 By being consistent, you let your actions speak louder than your words.

 Through patience and dedication, you can develop a strong leadership presence.
 As you improve your skills in crafting and delivering compelling messages, you’ll be able to connect with others in a more authentic manner.
 In time, you’ll gain greater respect and craft a meaningful identity as a leader within your community.